-Back roads are followed (whenever possible), motorway service stations are avoided (at all costs), and the countryside flits by with the same tempo as a rock song (cue Status Quo).
-If you’ve got wheels – be it a car, bike, or camper – these are the only road trips you should consider this summer.
+There is something about a road trip that creates a state of heightened excitement.
+No matter the destination, a road trip unfolds at the same, ascending rhythm.
+Back roads are followed (whenever possible), motorway service stations are avoided (at all costs) and the countryside flies by with the same tempo as a rock song (cue Status Quo).
+If you’ve got wheels – be it a car, bike or camper – here are 6 great road trips in the UK to try.

-1. Scotland’s North Coast 500
+1. North Coast 500, Scotland

 Along the way, the road becomes a symphony, building note after note, bend by bend, from its rallying start through the east coast villages of Dornoch and Wick to Aultbea, Poolewe and Gairloch on the savage west coast.
 Here, it reaches a crescendo below the impregnable peaks of Loch Maree.